brigap-workshop/brigap-workshop.github.io/index.md

-# BriGap-2, Bridges and Gaps between Formal and Computational Linguistics
+# BriGap, Bridges and Gaps between Formal and Computational Linguistics

 **Workshop website:** [https://brigap-workshop.github.io/](https://brigap-workshop.github.io/)

-_BriGap-2 is a venue for linguists and NLP scientists to meet: what fruitful interactions can we have?
+_BriGap is a venue for linguists and NLP scientists to meet: what fruitful interactions can we have?
 How do we build upon each other’s work?_

 ### Description